 Pneumonia ranks 4th among the causes of death after cardiovascular diseases, malignant neoplasms, injuries and poisoning.
 Many famous people died from pneumonia.
-They are: Emperor Nicholas I, writer Maxim Gorky, physiologist Ivan Pavlov, George Washington, Ronald Reagan, Friedrich Wilhelm Nietzsche.
+For instance: Emperor Nicholas I of Russia, writer Maxim Gorky, physiologist Ivan Pavlov, George Washington, Ronald Reagan, Friedrich Wilhelm Nietzsche.

-Before the invention of antibiotics, 85 out of 100 cases – 85% - died from pneumonia.
+Before the invention of antibiotics, 85 out of 100 cases, 85% of patients died from pneumonia.

-The main methods of diagnosis of the disease - x – ray examination of the lungs and sputum, the main method of treatment-antibiotics.
+The main methods of diagnosis of the disease are x-ray examination of lungs and examination of sputum; the main method of treatment is antibiotics.

-Webiomed added several variants of laboratory scales, which are widely used in the world to determine the severity of community-acquired pneumonia and the prognosis of the disease.
+Several laboratory scores which are widely used in the world to determine the severity of community-acquired pneumonia (CAP) and the prognosis of the disease were added to WEBIOMED.

-The CURB65 / CRB65 scale is a simpler approach for assessing the risk of adverse outcomes in community-acquired pneumonia, and offers only 5 features: impaired consciousness due to pneumonia; increased levels of urea nitrogen, tachypnea, decreased systolic blood pressure or diastolic, age.
+The CURB65 / CRB65 scale, which is a simpler approach for assessing the risk of adverse outcomes in community-acquired pneumonia, and offers only 5 features: impaired consciousness due to pneumonia; increased levels of urea nitrogen, tachypnea, decreased systolic or diastolic blood pressure, age.

-WEBIOMED (Сlinical Decision Support Systems) is a service that allows you to automatically determine risk stratification, timely identifying high-risk patients, reduces the likelihood of adverse outcomes.
+WEBIOMED (Сlinical Decision Support System) is a service that allows you to automatically determine risk stratification, timely identifying high-risk patients, reduces the likelihood of adverse outcomes.